bbclr20/TensorFlow-Examples/README.md

 - Queue and Thread: Some examples of TensorFlow **FIFOQueue**, **QueueRunner**, **Coordinator**.

-- Simple data: Writing and reading TFRecords file.
+- Simple data: Writing and reading TFRecord file.

-- MNIST: Transfering MNIST dataset to tfrecords file.
+- MNIST: Transfering MNIST dataset to several TFRecord files and read these files with multiple threads.

 - CIFAR10: Pseudo example of reading CIFAR10 dataset.